timadorus/timadorus.github.io/content/posts/designing-circe.md

 point took an active interest in HEMA.
 Especially after seeing a [demonstration video](https://www.youtube.com/watch?v=ohmLaZHStmI) by the Gladiatores and watching videos by many HEMA practitioners like Mike Loades ([Down from horseback in armour](https://www.youtube.com/watch?v=WMuNXWFPewg)) and [Matt Easton]() of Scholagladiatora.
+More recently some scientify studies by French and Swiss grops, e.g. by [Jean Jaque](https://www.youtube.com/watch?v=pAzI1UvlQqw).
 In particular the video on [Which sort is the best sword in a one-on-one duel](https://www.youtube.com/watch?v=9qJBGlChcXU).
 Answer: it depends.

 At some point I decided to design a new combat system for PnP roleplaying games from the ground up.
 The result of this